Compliance and Enforcement Policy of the Commissioner of Canada Elections

 Referrals from Elections Canada

 - The Commissioner also receives referrals from Elections Canada.
-For example, Elections Canada's Political Financing and Audit directorate regularly sends files to the Commissioner where the audits of the regulated political entities' and third parties' financial returns reveal the potential commission of offences under the Act.
+For example, Elections Canada’s Political Financing and Audit directorate regularly sends files to the Commissioner where the audits of the regulated political entities’ and third parties’ financial returns reveal potential non-compliance with the Act.
 Similarly, the Electoral Integrity Office at Elections Canada sends potential cases of illegal voting when information in their possession suggests, for example, that someone who is not qualified to vote may have voted, or that an individual may have voted more than once at an election.